 She said, "I won the 2015 election; everyone knows that, including the People's Democratic Party (PDP), and I will re-contest in the election in 2019 if God keeps me alive and well.

 "It is God that gives power to whoever he desires.
 I won the election in 2015, but God did not give me power.

 "I will keep trusting in Him and the grassroots people of Taraba, and God willing, I will win the election this time."

-Alhassan came close to becoming Nigeria's first democratically-elected governor after a tribunal court briefly nullified Ishaku's victory at the 2015 polls.
+Alhassan came close to becoming Nigeria's first democratically-elected female governor after a tribunal court briefly nullified Ishaku's victory at the 2015 polls.
 The court reached the judgement based on Alhassan's argument that Ishaku could not have been eligible for the election since he allegedly did not partake in any primary election by the party.

 Alhassan's hopes were cut short when the Court of Appeal in Abuja overruled the tribunal's judgement, ruling that it's a gross misdirection in law.